jmercha/dotfiles/README.md

 # dotfiles
-Configuration files for the software I use
+Configuration files for the software I use on my computer.